-- c) Summarize opinions of experts (researchers, higher educational professionals, business people, parents, community members) who speak to a need for change.
-N/A - 4.
-Rationale for addressing the need through a curricular change: - State the purpose of the change, indicating specifically how this curriculum change shall improve student learning by meeting the needs described in #3 above.
+c) Summarize opinions of experts (researchers, higher educational professionals, business people, parents, community members) who speak to a need for change.
+N/A

+- State the purpose of the change, indicating specifically how this curriculum change shall improve student learning by meeting the needs described in #3 above.
 Splitting the class into two distinct course offerings will meet the needs described above. - b) If the committee considered other approaches to meeting the needs described above, describe those alternatives and indicate why each alternative was rejected.
 N/A - c) Delineate the ways in which this curriculum proposal, if implemented, shall complement other courses in the department and the school.
 The change will allow for greater flexibility among students as they select their courses for senior year within social studies and throughout the building.